sds/overcommit/README.md

 * JRuby 1.7.x
 * Rubinius 2.x

+Windows is currently supported only for MRI Ruby 2.x

 ### Dependencies

 Some of the hooks have third-party dependencies.
 For example, to lint your